 - Traditional media also struggles with a lack of community.
 Its audiences and viewers do not share a connection with a particular company or product.

 - Advertisers invest a lot of money to reach their target audiences.
 Though all but their efforts are unsuccessful.

 Why is traditional media important?

 There is no replacement for a factual, balanced account when it comes to the news.
-Additionally, although it's true that more individuals are finding current events via Facebook and other social media, these platforms only present information in the form of headlines and soundbites.
+Additionally, although more individuals are indeed finding current events via Facebook and other social media, these platforms only present information in the form of headlines and soundbites.

 What are the characteristics of traditional media?